-On April 24, 2019, the Company was informed that certain G Farma assets at G Farma's corporate location, including equipment leased to G Farma by Mentor Partner I valued at approximately \$427,804, were impounded by the City of Corona on or around February 22, 2019.
+On April 24, 2019, the Company was informed that certain G Farma assets at G Farma's corporate location, including equipment leased to G Farma by Mentor Partner I, LLC valued at approximately \$427,804, were impounded by the City of Corona on or around February 22, 2019.
 This event significantly impacted G Farma's financial position and its ability to make payments under the finance leases receivable and notes receivable due to the Company.
-See notes 8, 9, and 10 to the consolidated financial statements.
-In January 2020, the Company recovered all remaining equipment leased to G Farma that was not impounded by the Corona Police Department.
-In March 2020, we discovered that an additional component valued at \$36,594 was missing from the equipment we recovered in early 2020.
+See notes 7 and 8 to the consolidated financial statements.
+G Farma has not made scheduled payments on the finance lease receivable or the notes receivable since February 19, 2019, and Company management feels it is unlikely we will recover the full amounts due us.